kumarshantanu/kumarshantanu.github.io/index.md

 Experienced software artisan living in Bengaluru, India.
 I love what I do.
 I have worked in various domains and software technologies.
 In the recent years I have been interested in distributed systems, databases, scalability and performance.
-Effectiveness of ideas depends on the context, so I tend to irreverently combine good ideas irrespective of which paradigms they identify with.
+Effectiveness of ideas depends on the context, so I tend to judiciously combine good ideas irrespective of which paradigms they identify with.

 I have created many Open Source projects using Clojure and Java.